Guantanamo Bay Naval Station Fast Facts

 1903 - The new Republic of Cuba leases 45 square miles of land in Guantánamo Bay to the United States for construction of a naval station.
 Building on the naval station begins that same year.

-1934 - Cuba and the United States sign a perpetual lease that rents the 45 square miles of Cuba to the US for $4,085.00 a year.
+1934 - Cuba and the United States sign a perpetual lease that rents the 45 square miles of Cuba to the United States for $4,085.00 a year.

 1991 - Approximately 34,000 Haitian refugees are detained on the base after they flee a coup in Haiti.